 I’m a boat owner but recently I invested in a fishing Kayak.
 Sure its great fun and I just love kayak fishing.
 But truth be told the kayak is also a great escape from many of our boat ramps which are a debacle.
 The kayak gives me convenience that I don’t need to que up for ridiculous times during peak season.
 It also allows me to escape boat ramps which at times can be a very unpleasant to be around.
 Yes were desperately lacking some common courtesy when launching our boats but you can help but emphasise with those who show frustration.
 Paying a high rate to launch, then having to wait in long queues and also not being able to launch at some areas because the ramps are under repair for months simply isn’t good enough.
 Then only heightened by not being able to park because there is no parking.
 Its a sad reality check.

-I recently launched with good mate James Muscat at Altona.
+I recently launched a boat with a good mate at Altona.
 We paid $20 then waited for an hour and a half to launch.
+Yes I do admit this was peak snapper season but it was 4.30am.
 We finally got the boat on the water but couldn’t find any parking.
-Then we circled around 20 minutes finally finding a clearing a decent walk away.
-When we returned to the boat we were meet by other frustrated boaters.
+We circled around 20 minutes finally finding a clearing a decent walk away.
 After our days fishing we came back to Altona only to find a hefty fine on the car.
 I still don’t quite recall what we did wrong, or how we could have avoided this situation.
 But this is what local boaters are commonly faced with.